-Dr. Cristina Eisenberg is courtesy faculty at Oregon State University (OSU) in the College of Forestry and an Outstanding Alumna and Alumni Fellow at that school.
+Dr. Cristina Eisenberg is Associate Dean for Inclusive Excellence and Director of Tribal Initiatives with Oregon State University (OSU) in the College of Forestry and an Outstanding Alumna and Alumni.
 A Native American and Latinx ecologist of mixed Raramuri and Western Apache heritage, she is the principal investigator on two multi-year projects within Indigenous communities: the Kainai First Nation in Waterton Lakes National Park, Alberta, Canada and the Kainai Reserve; and the Fort Belknap Indian Community, Aanniiih and Nakoda Tribes, Montana.
-These project braid Traditional Ecological Knowledge with Western science to find ecocultural restoration solutions.
-BLM funds her work in Fort Belknap, in partnership OSU and the Society for Ecological Restoration.
+Funded by BLM, OSU and the Society for Ecological Restoration, these projects braid Traditional Ecological Knowledge with Western science to find ecocultural restoration solutions.
 She is a Smithsonian Research Associate and the former Chief Scientist at Earthwatch Institute, where she oversaw a global research program prioritizing ecological restoration, climate resiliency, social justice for Indigenous peoples, and sustainable natural resources production.
 Dr. Eisenberg serves on the Board of Sustainable Northwest and on several other boards and advisory councils.
-She works to help build government-to-government partnerships with Tribal Nations and Federal agencies in a manner that respects sovereignty and treaty rights and advances social and environmental justice.
-She is the author of numerous journal articles, books, and book chapters.
+She works to help build government-to-government partnerships with Tribal Nations and Federal agencies and author of numerous journal articles, books, and book chapters.